msanderford/ESL-PSC/README.md

 ## Citation ##
 If you use this software in your research, please cite our paper:

 Allard, J. B., Sharma, S., Patel, R., Sanderford, M., Tamura, K., Vucetic, S., Gerhard, G. S., & Kumar, S. (2023).
 Evolutionary sparse learning reveals the shared genetic basis of convergent traits.
-Nature Ecology and Evolution.
-Submitted.
+(Submitted)